westial/minstore/test-sandbox/bridge/README.md

 * bridge2 127.0.0.1:8002, and bridge3 127.0.0.1:8003 running on background.
 * bridge1 replicates the data into bridge2.
 * bridge2 replicates the data into bridge3.
-* bridge3 stops the replication chain.
+* bridge3 only as storage.